daluu/AutoItDriverServer/README.md

 The server is currently implemented in Python, calling AutoItX over COM (or optionally/alternatively DLL).
 There is a plan to do a .NET/C# version that is more standalone than Python in the future.
 Both implementations have the goal of working with all off the shelf Selenium client libraries.

-Python implementation is adapted from the old Appium server Python implementation (https://github.com/hugs/appium-old), and uses the [Bottle micro web-framework](http://www.bottlepy.org).
-The .NET/C# implementation will be adapted from Strontium server (https://github.com/jimevans/strontium).
+Python implementation is adapted from the [old Appium server Python implementation](https://github.com/hugs/appium-old), and uses the [Bottle micro web-framework](http://www.bottlepy.org).
+The .NET/C# implementation will be adapted from [Strontium server](https://github.com/jimevans/strontium).

 To get started, clone the repo:<br />
 `git clone git://github.com/daluu/AutoItDriverServer`